Online Research Resources

 Online databases and encyclopaedias

 The Dictionary of African Christian Biography is a constantly-growing and invaluable collection of biographies of the people who have shaped African Christianity in the past and in the present.
 It also publishes a monthly e-newsletter that highlights new additions to the collection.
+See its resource page of online materials for research on Christianity and mission in Africa.

 The Documentation of Christianity in Hong Kong Database is hosted by Hong Kong Baptist University.